History

 The Millennium Greens initiative set out to provide new areas of public open space close to people's homes that could be enjoyed permanently by the local community, in time to mark the start of the third millennium.
 They were to be breathing spaces - places for relaxation, play and enjoyment of nature and pleasant surroundings.
 They could be small or large, and in urban or rural locations.

-As a result of intense efforts by local action groups Ludlow was fortunate in securing two such spaces – one at Gallows Bank and the other on the site of the former swimming pool at Dinham.
-In both cases formal responsibility for the site passed to a registered charity set up for the purpose.
-The Gallows Bank Millennium Green Trust was registered in August 1998.
-To simplify day-to-day management the Friends of Gallows Bank Trust was set up in 1999 as an unincorporated voluntary organisation.
+As a result of the determined efforts of local action groups, Ludlow was fortunate to secure two such spaces: one at Gallows Bank and the other on the site of the former swimming pool at Dinham.
+In both cases, formal responsibility for the sites passed to registered charities established for that purpose.
+The Gallows Bank Millennium Green Trust was registered in August 1998, and, to simplify day-to-day management, the Friends of Gallows Bank Trust was established in 1999 as an unincorporated voluntary organisation.

-In 2000 the local authority granted a 999 year lease of the land to the Trust and an opening ceremony of the Millennium Green took place on 2nd December that year.
+In 2000, the local authority granted the Trust a 999-year lease of the land, and an opening ceremony for the Millennium Green took place on 2 December of that year.
 Formal ownership was transferred to the Official Custodian for Charities in July 2005.
-The covering letter accompanying the transfer document points out that “the Official Custodian takes no part in the management of the land” which, in practice has always fallen to the Committee of the Friends.